Haase stuns Zverev in Cincinnati, Djokovic advances

 Haase will face Pablo Carreno Busta in the third round after the Spanish 13th seed beat Bradley Klahn 6-4 6-4.

-Zverev's older brother Mischa was scheduled to face defending Cincinnati champion Grigor Dimitrov but their match was delayed by rain.
+Zverev's older brother Mischa fell to defending Cincinnati champion Grigor Dimitrov 7-6(5) 7-5 in a match delayed by rain.

-Play will not resume before 5:45 p.m.
-ET (2145 GMT) but the forecast did not look favorable for the rest of the day.

 Djokovic, who needs the Cincinnati title to complete his collection of ATP World Tour Masters 1000 trophies, rallied to defeat Frenchman Adrian Mannarino 4-6 6-2 6-1.